SEK to INR Forecast & Outlook

 💸 Transfer implications

-- Expats: sending money to India may find current levels relatively favourable but could face less favourable conditions if the pair weakens further.
+- Expats: sending money to India may find current exchange rates relatively stable but should watch for potential shifts if risk sentiment worsens.

 🧭 Key drivers